-N.B: Premedical students might use their elective credits to select the remaining MCAT-required courses not covered by the Physics B.Sc. curriculum totaling 16 credits.
+N.B: Students seeking to fulfill Premedical requirements might use their elective credits to select the remaining MCAT-required courses not covered by the Physics B.Sc. curriculum, and totaling 16 credits.
 (See list of elective courses for details).

 Minor in Physics: